-A “matsuri” (meaning festival) has long been part of the cultural landscape of the Japanese community, not only in Japan but in many cities across North America.
-In 2013, the inaugural Nikkei Matsuri was held at Nikkei National Museum & Cultural Centre (NNMCC), bringing an authentic Japanese festival experience to Burnaby.
-It is a celebration of Japanese arts and culture through food, music, entertainment, Japanese-style kids games and more.
-Prior to the pandemic, we annually welcomed over 14,000+ people to enjoy the many festivities Nikkei Matsuri has to offer.
+It is a 2-day celebration of Japanese arts and culture through food, music, entertainment, Japanese-style kids games and more.
+Prior to the pandemic, 14,000+ people to Nikkei Centre to enjoy the many festivities Nikkei Matsuri has to offer.

-Nikkei Matsuri is one of the many ways the NNMCC is working to fulfil its mission to honour, preserve, and share Japanese culture and Japanese Canadian history and heritage for a better Canada.
-All proceeds support the Nikkei National Museum & Cultural Centre.
+Nikkei Matsuri is one of the many ways the NNMCC is working to fulfil its mission to honour, preserve, and share Japanese culture and Japanese Canadian history and heritage.

 This festival is made possible by the efforts of our hardworking staff, volunteers, and the generous support of corporate sponsors and donors.
 Together, we are able to bring rich cultural experiences to all ages year after year.

 The original matsuri in Japan is a ceremony to thank, pray, and commemorate gods, ancestors, and Buddha.
 There are many types of Matsuri: it can be a celebration to offer thanks for a large catch of fish, good business, health of a family, prosperity, and many more.
 During the event season, the focus of the Matsuri varies from region to region.